 Unlike metal parts, the deterioration of plastic parts is difficult to assess.
 Typically, one would periodically replace the pipelines prior to the end of its expected service life.
 This often leads to unnecessary replacements, which is ineffective when considering the huge costs involved for such a replacement, in addition to profit-loss during unexpected shut-downs due to a pipeline integrity breach.
 The PCM system is intended to determine the remaining service life, as well as evaluating the performance characteristics of the sheath of a flexible riser, providing the operator with a powerful decision tool.

 Exposure to bore fluids and bore environment ages the polymer, either chemically or physically.
 It has been found that the underlying ageing mechanism for PA-11 (a polyamide) is a chemical degradation of the polymer chains themselves.
 Therefore, monitoring the molecular weight of the polymer chain allows one to determine the exact rate of deterioration, and hence predict the remaining service life.
 This method has been developed and patented by FORCE Technology.

 By installing inclinometers, accelerometers, strain gauges, temperature sensors and pressure gauges, the mechanical state of the riser can be monitored and analysed in real-time.
-The mechanical state may be influenced by local forces and bending moments, curvature, inclinations, accelerations and velocities on any axis.
+The mechanical state may be influenced by local forces and bending moments, vibration, curvature, inclinations, accelerations and velocities on any axis.
 The combination and distribution of various sensors can be optimised to give a better estimation of any mechanical property of interest.